jason-davey/studio/PLAYBOOK.md

     *   Check browser console.
 Ensure Genkit dev server (`npm run genkit:dev`) is running if testing locally.
 Verify Firebase/Google Cloud project setup for Genkit.
 Try using "Campaign Focus / Keywords" in Step 4 for better results.
 - **JSON Blueprint Upload Error (Step 1):**
     *   Ensure the file is valid JSON and matches the expected `PageBlueprint` structure (see `src/types/recommendations.ts`).
 Key fields like `pageName` and `heroConfig` are usually expected.
+- **Guided Walkthrough Issues:**
+    *   If elements are not highlighting correctly, ensure the page structure hasn't significantly changed from when the walkthrough was defined.
+    *   If the walkthrough seems stuck, try ending it and restarting.

 This playbook should provide a solid foundation for using the in-app tools and Firebase for A/B testing.
 Good luck!